AdaCore/gnat-docker/README.md

 ## Install

-Put the content of the GNATpro release as an archive to the current directory.
+Put the content of the GNATpro release as an archive in the `gnatpro/` directory.

-The `doinstall` script will guide you through the steps to build the docker gnatpro image.
+Run `./doinstall --gnat-release=<release_file>`

+### Known issue
+If you have an access rights error, run the script with sudo `sudo python3 doinstall`

 ## Manual setup

-Manual setup can be needed if you have several images to build.
+Manual setup can be needed for advanced usages.

 Run the build and specify the GNATpro archive file name:
 `docker build --build-arg gnat_release=<release_archive_file> [-t <image_name>]`